azsk/AzTS-docs/06-Customizing AzTS for your org/Scenarios/CustomizeSpecificControls.md

    - Output looks like below:<br/>
       ![Run Output](../../Images/06_OrgPolicy_Setup_RunStep1.png)<br />
       ![Run Output](../../Images/06_OrgPolicy_Setup_RunStep2.png)
    Congratulations!
-Customizing the Control Evaluator Scenario is complete with this step.
+Customizing the Specific controls of an existing service scenario is complete with this step.

 5. Verify the changes:
  You can verify your changes in the Log Analytics Workspace with the help of this [link](https://github.com/azsk/AzTS-docs/tree/main/01-Setup%20and%20getting%20started#4-log-analytics-visualization).